MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ## Plan capacity

-Capacity planning focuses on managing resource utilization with a focus on CPU, memory, storage, and disk operations like input and output operations per second.
+Capacity planning refers to the management of resource utilization, with a focus on CPU, memory, storage, and disk operations like input and output operations per second (IOPS).
 Some data stores combine these resources into a simple, synthetic resource consumption metric, like a database throughput unit (DTU) in Azure SQL or a request unit (RU) in Azure Cosmos DB.
-Managed data stores provide flexibility in resource management and allow changes over time.
+Managed data stores provide flexibility in resource management, which allows changes over time.
 It's crucial to establish an initial plan and iterate as your needs evolve.

 ### Design considerations